 Time flies when you’re having fun!
 It wasn’t until college that I realized how true this statement is.
 While it may feel like you just finished studying for the ACT/SAT, graduation will be looming and many students will be preparing for graduate school exams of some sort.

 Whether you are preparing for Medical or Law School or a specific graduate program, researching the continuation of your education may feel overwhelming.
 Finding the right concentration for you is important.
-Consider all of your options, including the location of schools, degrees offered, length of time to complete the degree, funding/cost, prerequisite classes testing and other requirements needed for entrance, and so on.
+Consider all of your options, including the location of schools, degrees offered, length of time to complete the degree, funding/cost, prerequisite classes, exams and other requirements needed for entrance, and so on.
 Most graduate schools require test scores with the application, as well as an essay or personal statement.
 We highly recommend Essential Essays for editing assistance to be sure you submit your best work.

 FAU offers students test preparation courses for the GRE, GMAT, LSAT, MCAT, and GK.
 The courses are held in person or online.
 FAU Students and Alumni are eligible for discounted Rates on prep courses.
 For information and pricing, click here or visit the Test Preparation center in Student Support Services Room 208D.

 The FAU Career Center is a great resource to help prepare students for interviews and personal statement reviews.
 Students can make an appointment or simply walk in from 9 am to 4:00 pm.

 Taking a course is optional and you may not need to spend hundreds of dollars to do so.
 Taking a practice test a few months before the actual exam to see where to start studying will help gear how much studying you’ll need to do.
 By this point in college, you should have a good idea as to how you learn best.
 Perhaps online studying is not the best choice for you; therefore a local class or private tutor may be a better idea.